 We will not keep you quiet.
 It could be an issue with voltage.
 If the charging system in your vehicle is very powerful.
-Test the battery and amplifier voltages with a multi-meter to see if there’s bad ground.
+Test the battery and amplifier voltages with a multimeter to see if there’s a bad ground.

 You can monitor what voltage the amplifier and base are putting out when too much voltage is cutting the dies.
 If it’s just the alternator, there may be a problem with the amplifier.

-When the amplifier cuts, the protect light comes on, and how other subs are connected in parallel series.
+When the amplifier cuts, the protection light comes on, and how other subs are connected in parallel series.
 Make sure that the impedances you tried to wire match and work.

 Depending on the impedance of the voice coil and its power rings, we can determine whether a dual voice coil or a single voice coil is used.
 The amplifier shouldn’t be overpowered by them.
 The impedance you wire is too low for the amplifier to handle.

 You want to wire it at 1 ohm, but the amplifier can only be rated at 2 or 4 ohms?
 Has the amp been bridged or is it a monoblock?
 Ensure the subwoofers’ voice coils aren’t damaged by using a multimeter.